Robbie Vincent: Early years

 The teenaged Robbie Vincent moved up from newspaper messenger boy, aged 15, to print journalist reporting for the Evening Standard on the trial of the notorious gangsters, the Kray twins, and from the troubles in Northern Ireland.
-His broadcasting career began on 6 October 1970, along with fellow DJ David Simmons, at BBC Radio London, newly founded as one legitimate answer to Britain's avalanche of illegal UK pirate radio stations that had changed listeners' expectations.
+His broadcasting career began on 6 October 1970, along with fellow DJ David Simmons, at BBC Radio London, newly founded as one legitimate answer to Britain's avalanche of illegal UK pirate radio stations.
 With a potential audience in Greater London of 7.5million, he was to spend 13 years helping to shape the sound of local FM radio, starting before legal commercial competition arrived.

 During the miners' strike of early 1974 and the resulting three-day week that limited the nation's consumption of electricity, Vincent was hosting a new style of show called 'Late Night London' and playing devil's advocate with listeners who called in by telephone to air their problems or opinions.
 The programme was broadcast late in the evening and was among the first to establish the format for the radio phone-in in the UK.
 Vincent said on his website, "Prime Minister Ted Heath gifted me the three day week in December 1973 and the early shut down for TV.
 The BBC Radio London station manager said "yes" to a night time phone in show.
 As the TV shut down the lights went off, radio really triumphed, and my evening phone in succeeded beyond all expectations."
 His celebrity interviewees included prime minister Margaret Thatcher, "at her charming best", he says on his own website.

-In 1976 Vincent was pursuing his own tastes by also hosting a music show on the same station over Saturday lunchtimes.
+In 1976, Vincent was pursuing his own tastes by also hosting a music show on the same station over Saturday lunchtimes.
 In his own words: "Moving from a mixed format of Slade, Rod Stewart, Marc Bolan and endless sound-tracks ... soul and jazz began to take over without management really noticing."
 He played artists such as Evelyn 'Champagne' King and Crown Heights Affair and invited guest soul DJs, such as Chris Hill, Tom Holland, DJ Froggy, Sean French, to play their favourite three records that came hot off the presses that week.
 The show grew to be considered essential listening by the capital's soul music fans.
 A year later, in 1977, Vincent was first heard on BBC Radio 1, hosting a soul and disco show on Saturday evenings which was simulcast on VHF/FM at a time when Radio 1 was only broadcast on medium wave most of the time.
 He returned for another stint in 1978.
 In 1982 he was again heard nationally presenting the discussion show Talkabout, picking up on the current affairs side of his work at Radio London.